Crusade of Romanianism: Stelescu's assassination and aftermath

 The orphaned movement still counted among its members some relevant figures in Romanian politics.
 Nicolae Rădescu, a Romanian Land Forces general, was an affiliate, and, according to some sources, became the Crusade's leader upon Stelescu's murder.
-The killing also brought in a new recruit, the barrister Emil George Caliga, who made it his mission to prosecute Guard leaders for their role in the "monstrosity".
+The killing also brought in a new recruit: the barrister Emil George Caliga, who made it his mission to prosecute Guard leaders for their role in the "monstrosity".
+Also active as a Crusader around that date, poet Dimitrie Batova, was an old socialist, and had afterwards been an associate of Stelescu inside the Guard; by July 1936, he was using the Crusade as a platform toward criticizing local teachers' syndicates.
 A special meeting was convened on July 23, 1936, with Caliga, Talex, Stoenescu, and P. V. Huică among the speakers for the intellectual classes, and Gheorghe Tănase as a proletarian representative.
 The Crusade appealed to Rădescu to assume the "presidency of the executive committee", or "take over as leader of this political organization".
 He was in any case the decision-maker, and probably contributed to the movement's financing, while also sporadically publishing anticommunist and anti-Guardist opinion pieces in Cruciada Românismului, to October 1936.

 Registered with Averescu's PP, Rădescu was a stated enemy of the political establishment.
 In 1933, upon presenting his resignation from the army, he had accused "profiteering politicians" and the king's "camarilla" of commercializing military life.
 In March 1936, he was head of the Constitutional Front in Arad County, and represented it in snap elections for an Assembly seat.
 Reporting the news of his being invited to take over the Crusade, Opinia newspaper speculated that the Stelists were a front for the PP. In August 1936, Rădescu read a pamphlet that had been written by Ion Moța on behalf of the Guard.
 He identified it as a direct threat aimed at himself and at Averescu; he replied by ridiculing Codreanu, and by noting that Romania was approaching conditions resembling the Spanish Civil War.